 The studies not only summarize the state-of-the-art in these domains, but conduct detailed analyses (including quantitative analyses) on the basis of recognized techniques.

-The consortium is composed of three partners allowing providing highly qualified expertise to deal with TECHNICAL, POLICY, HUMAN AND SOCIAL and ECONOMICS analysis of the energy sector to a large extent requires experts, methodologies, modelling capabilities and experiences.
+The consortium is composed of three partners allowing providing highly qualified expertise to deal with TECHNICAL, POLICY, HUMAN AND SOCIAL and ECONOMIC analysis of the energy sector which require methodologies, modelling capabilities and experiences.

 THE ENERGY TRANSITION IN EUROPE